ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-4-3.md

 }
 ```

-The first thing we are doing is getting the tweet and saving it to a variable called “tweet”.
+The first thing we are doing is getting the tweet and saving it to a variable called "tweet".

 Up until now, we have only used the dot notation to get values for keys on objects.
 In javascript, you can also assign values to keys the same way you would a variable.
-The second line in the for loop is setting the “time\_from\_now” key to the right side of the equals sign.
+The second line in the for loop is setting the "time\_from\_now" key to the right side of the equals sign.

 On the right side of the equals, we have our Moment.js code.
 When importing Moment.js, we get a function that takes a date and returns a Moment.js date object.
 The new Moment.js date has a lot of helper methods we can use to format and manipulate our date.
-The method that will give us the time from now is the “fromNow” method.
-This returns the date in a human friendly format like “18 minutes ago”
+The method that will give us the time from now is the "fromNow" method.
+This returns the date in a human friendly format like "18 minutes ago"

-With our new value on each tweet, let's go back to our template and update our date to “time\_from\_now” instead of “created\_at”.
+With our new value on each tweet, let's go back to our template and update our date to "time\_from\_now" instead of "created\_at".

 ```ejs
 <!-- views/tweets.ejs -->